bbauska/JS-Eloquent/README.md

 if (map.hasOwnProperty(name)) {

-// \... this is an own property
+// &hellip; this is an own property

 }